 When deciding whether to attain a two-year versus a four-year degree, you might not realize you can do both without sacrificing time or money.
 How?
-Exciting partnerships between STI and Bellevue University, Black Hills State University, Dakota Wesleyan University, Mount Marty College, Presentation College, the South Dakota Public university system, and the University of Sioux Falls allow students with an Associate in Applied Science degree the opportunity to earn their Bachelor's degree, without losing credit hours or repeating classes.
-STI graduates who transfer may take advantage of these benefits:
+Exciting partnerships between STI and Bellevue University, Dakota Wesleyan University, Mount Marty College, Presentation College, the South Dakota Public university system, and the University of Sioux Falls allow students with an Associate in Applied Science degree the opportunity to earn their Bachelor's degree, without losing credit hours or repeating classes.
+STI graduates who transfer into specific programs may take advantage of these benefits:

-- · Junior-level status. - Ability to earn a Bachelor's degree in only two years.
+- Junior-level status. - Ability to earn a Bachelor's degree in only two years.
 Some programs may require additional coursework to meet competencies. - On-site or on-line courses. - Evening courses and daytime courses, some specifically geared for working adults.

-Contact Student Services to get complete details on our articulation agreements with these fine colleges and universities and the additional benefits each may offer.
+Additional information is provided below, or contact Student Services to get complete details on our articulation agreements with these colleges and universities and the additional benefits each may offer.